ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/github-actions-runner/execute-workflows.md

 git push -u origin master
 ```

-The `git push` commmand will trigger the GitHub Action to run.
+The `git push` command will trigger the GitHub Action to run.

 You can use a browser to view the Actions tab for the repository and see the job.